circuitgraph/circuitgraph/docs/paper.md

 ## Interfaces

 Compatibility with existing systems is a primary goal for our library.
-Towards this end, we have built interfaces for Bench and Verilog, commonly used Boolean circuit formats.
+Towards this end, we have built interfaces for Verilog, the most commonly used Boolean circuit format.
-Additionally, we plan on supporting BLIF.
-The user is able to import and export in the supported formats, enabling interfacing with other tools as well as conversion between formats.
+Additionally, we plan on supporting the BLIF and Bench formats.
 We also have provided a library of generic and benchmark circuits that can be quickly instantiated.

 ```python